khkim607/embsys310/assignment05/Answers_assignment05.md

 ### A3.  implementing function of swapping two character arguments in assembly (main_Asm.c and swapCharASM.s)

-a-b. implemented in main function and swapCharASM.s
+a-b. implemented in main function and swapCharASM.s.
+Main function has codes for Q2 - Q4 commemted and separated by #if/#endif directives.

 ### A4.  implementing function of swapping pointers of two arguments in assembly (main_Asm.c and swapPointersASM.s)

-a-b. implemented in main function and swapPointersASM.s
+a-b. implemented in main function and swapPointersASM.s.
+Main function has codes for Q2 - Q4 commemted and separated by #if/#endif directives.

 c. screen shot of TeraTerm is as follows